cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-(blobless).md

 1. Open the Settings application
 1. Tap `General` -> `Software Update`
-1. Ensure that the version displayed is either 14.8 or 15.0.2
+1. Ensure that the version displayed is the version you are intending to update to
     - **Do not** update yet, we will do this later
-    - If you are installing a different firmware version, make sure that the version matches the intended version instead
 1. Open your current jailbreak and restore rootFS
     - If you need a detailed guide on how to restore rootfs, follow <router-link to="/restoring-rootfs">Restoring Rootfs</router-link> and select the jailbreak which you currently use
 1. Reboot your device